LaisvydasLT/lsf-cloud/README.md

 # lsf-jenkins
-A Jenkins plugin that allows to submit jobs to LSF batch system.
+A Jenkins plugin that allows submitting batch jobs to LSF batch system.